 YouTube is the second largest search engine behind Google which makes it a great place to get in front of your audience.
-One of the best ways to do that is by using a YouTube pre-roll ad, also known as a TrueView in-stream ad.
+One of the best ways to do that is by setting up a youtube channel and making a YouTube pre-roll ad, also known as a TrueView in-stream ad.

 What is a YouTube pre-roll ad?

 A YouTube pre-roll ad is the video that runs before the video you actually want to watch.
 They are skippable after the first 5 seconds.

 And the best part is, you are only charged if someone clicks on the ad, watches at least 30 seconds, or watches the entire duration if the ad is shorter than 30 seconds.

 Who will see my ads?

 There are many different ways you can set up your targeting for pre-roll ads.
 You can create audiences based on website visitors, YouTube channel subscribers, YouTube channel watchers, watchers of specific videos, similar audiences (like Facebook’s lookalike audiences), or using demographic and interest-based information.